ericnjkim/transcription_tool/README.md

 ### WIP
-- does it work with other audio files?
+- Test if it works with other audio file types?
+- Add options for file type to write out as.
+- Add adjustable naming convention.
+- Upon transcribing, add a loading circle.